 Qatar and Home

 After pitching and winning a multi-million dollar contract to work with an energy company in the Gulf, I found myself starting a new company in the bone dry, sunny climate of Qatar.
-This was fantastic timing as the country was accelerating its growth on the back of a huge petrochemical cash surplus.
+This was fantastic timing, as the country was accelerating its growth on the back of a huge petrochemical cash surplus.
 It led to further enormous contracts, helping telecoms, science, technology and gas-energy clients to reach a global audience.
 These projects required me to manage multiple teams of designers, film-makers, event organizers, PR people, advertisers and other talented individuals to cooperate under demanding conditions to consistently produce world-class work.
 Profitably.
-That was tough.
+That was tough but we did it.

 The wider challenge is how we can satisfy our region’s unique ‘triple bottom line’ of community, economic development and environment.
 But that’s another story…